Disrupting Technological Innovation? Towards an Ethical and Legal Framework

 While the reliance upon digital technology and algorithmic decision-making is a global phenomenon, ethical and normative challenges that such reliance brings vary depending on political and sociological contexts.
 Furthermore, the ethical and normative implications of digital technology and surveillance cannot be considered separately from existing gaps in economic, political, and social foundations among states and within a state.
 Such gaps can sustain the structure of exploitation in the digital age and, simultaneously, preserve gaps in awareness and understanding about digital ethics and human rights, including the right to privacy.
 In this sense, our platform takes part in facilitating much-needed ‘society-wide conversations’, as urged by the Report of the UN Secretary-General’s High Level Panel on Digital Cooperation.
 The Panel highlighted the need for ‘society-wide conversations about the boundaries, norms and shared aspirations’ for the uses of digital technologies.

-Part of this project is dedicated to the Hersenvredebreuk project on brain hacking and brain jacking, as a follow up on phase 1 research on the Dutch Law on Intelligence and Security Services.
+The research platform organizes events in collaboration with wider societal stakeholders from industry, regulatory agencies, and NGOs.
+The research platform also collaborates with the Hersenvredebreuk project on brain hacking and brain jacking, as a follow up on phase 1 research on the Dutch Law on Intelligence and Security Services.